 8. Go Flightseeing Over Wrangell St. Elias National Park

 Wrangell Mountain Air runs flightseeing trips out of the McCarthy airstrip.
 So, if you drove into McCarthy – here’s your chance to see this spectacular park and mountains from the air.
 They offer flightseeing tours ranging from 1 to 2 hours.
 You not only get to see mountains from a new perspective, but you’ll fly over multiple glaciers high alpine lakes, and the abandoned Kennicott Mine.
-Your pilot will also provide you with commentary the entire time about the area.
+Your pilot will also provide you with commentary about the area.

 What to Pack on a Trip to McCarthy AK